 - Personal improvement activities such as conferences and trainings

 - Service that directly benefits a for-profit organization

 - Service that promotes specific political or religious views

 Follow these steps to log your service hours:

-- Log on to service.uic.edu using your netID and password.
+- Log on to UIC Connection using your netID and password.

-- Click the “Add Hours” button located in the top menu bar.
+- Click “Add Service Hours” located near the top right of the screen

 Logging Ongoing Service Opportunities

-There are two ways to submit ongoing service: in real time (i.e., once a week, after regular shifts) or in larger batches at the end of each month or semester.
-SLCE will not be able to approve multiple submissions of small hourly incriments when submitted all at once – we can only approve those submissions on a weekly basis.
+If you need to log in multiple ongoing service hours served, please email firstname.lastname@example.org with the subject line “Approval needed for Ongoing Service Opportunities”.
+SLCE will not be able to approve multiple submissions of small hourly incriments when submitted all at once – we can only approve those submissions on a weekly or monthly basis.
 If you forgot to submit your ongoing service or prefer to submit at the conclusion of the month or semester of service, you should submit your hours all in one batch, with details about your ongoing service in the additional information sections of your submission.
 Please make sure to select your EARLIEST volunteer shift for the submission as the date of service (i.e., 4/7/21 for weekly shifts on Wednesdays for the month of April).
-See the below screenshots for guidance.

 President's Volunteer Service Award Eligibility Heading link